BlogoText/blogotext/README.md

 - Requirements
   * PHP 5.3
   * SQLite with PDO support (or MySQL with PDO Support)
-  * A CSS3 / HTML5 compatible Browser (Firefox, Opera…)
+  * A CSS3 / HTML5 compatible Browser (Firefox, Chrome…)
   * min 1 Mo disk space (more data = more space needed)

 - Recommended